-It is an honor and a privilege to present the 2019 Annual Report of the Palm Beach County Commission on Ethics (Commission).
+It is an honor and a privilege to present the 2020 Annual Report of the Palm Beach County Commission on Ethics (Commission).

-Calendar year 2019 marked the ninth year of operation for the Commission.
-We are very proud to be entering our tenth year of operation.
+Calendar year 2020 marked the tenth year of operation for the Commission.
+We are very proud to be entering our eleventh year of operation.
 The agency's mission to "foster integrity in public service, to promote the public's trust and confidence in that service, and to prevent conflicts between private interests and public duties" remains important to those who live, work, or even visit Palm Beach County.
 We complete our mission as an independent watchdog agency by acting to review, interpret, render advisory opinions, and enforce the countywide Code of Ethics (Code), as well as the Lobbyist Registration Ordinance and the county Post Employment Ordinance.
 Commission staff is responsible for conducting ongoing ethics training for municipal and county elected officials, advisory board members, and local government employees, as well as making limited training available for municipal and county vendors, lobbyists and their principals and employers.
-As we have in the past, Commission staff completed in-person and on-site ethics training compliance reviews.
+As we have in the past, Commission staff completed in-person and on-site ethics training sessions and outreach programs for our various stakeholders during 2020.
+In addition to training, staff performed ethics training compliance reviews.
 As a part of the compliance reviews, staff worked with municipal administrators to recommend changes to ethics training policies where indicated, and to ensure that ethics training and re-training was completed as required by the Code.
 Additionally, municipal and county officials and employees continue to show that they are living by our mission statement by contacting staff with questions to ensure that their actions comply with the Code.

 This year Commission staff, with input from the county and municipal representatives, completed the process of reviewing the Code as well as the Commission on Ethics and the Lobbyist Registration Ordinances for proposed changes so they will be more effective and efficient.
-These proposals will be available to present to you in early 2020 for your input and approval after county administration provides their fiscal impact evaluation.
+These proposals were presented to you in 2020 for your input and approval.
+Due to the COVID-19 pandemic, much of our work was done from offsite, but through the use of available technology we were able to maintain the high standards we have always required of commission staff in all areas of our work.